 Whatever the fuel efficiency of the vehicle you drive, your driving can impact the mpg by as much as 30%.
 I know it, you know it, your boss knows it, and tech firms know it too.
-Which is why driver score-carding (aka gamification) has been around for some time.
+Which is why driver score-carding (aka gamification) has been around for some time for UK drivers.

 Back in the day (and when I say that I mean the late 2000s) bad driving behaviour such as hard braking and acceleration was harvested through telematics to discover which drivers were burning the most fuel.
 Those deemed ‘good’ drivers would get a gold star, while ‘bad’ drivers would get a slap on the wrist.
 Ah yes, we all remember those (excessively awkward) weekly team meetings with such fond memories…